Islamic banking and finance: Since 1970

-The influx of "petro-dollars" and a "general re-Islamisation" following the Yom Kippur War and 1973 oil crisis encouraged the development of the Islamic banking sector, and since 1975 it has spread globally.
+The influx of "petro-dollars" and a "general re-Islamisation" following the 1973 Arab Israeli War and 1973 oil crisis encouraged the development of the Islamic banking sector, and since 1975 it has spread globally.

-In 1975, the Islamic Development Bank was set up with the mission to provide funding to projects in the member countries.
+In 1975, the Islamic Development Bank was set up with the mission of providing funding to projects in its member countries.
 The first modern commercial Islamic bank, Dubai Islamic Bank, was established in 1979.
 The first Islamic insurance (or takaful) company – the Islamic Insurance Company of Sudan – was established in 1979.
 The Amana Income Fund, the world's first Islamic mutual fund (which invests only in Sharia-compliant equities), was created in 1986 in Indiana.

 From 1980 to 1985, Islamic investments underwent a "spectacular expansion" throughout the Muslim world, attracting deposits with the promise of "great gains" and "religious guarantees" supplied by Islamic jurists who were "recruited to issue fatwas denouncing conventional banks and recommending their Islamic rivals."
 This growth was temporarily reversed in 1988 in the largest Arab Muslim country, Egypt, when the Egyptian state – worried that Islamist movements were building up a "war chest" and being given financial independence – reversed its tacit support for the industry, and launched a media campaign against Islamic banks.
 The ensuing financial panic led to the bankruptcy of some companies.

 In 1990 an accounting organization for Islamic financial institutions (Accounting and Auditing Organization for Islamic Financial Institutions, AAOIFI), was established in Algiers by a group of Islamic financial institutions.
 Also in that year the Islamic bond market emerged when the first tradable sukuk – the Islamic alternative to conventional bonds – were issued by Shell MDS in Malaysia.
 In 2002, the Malaysia-based Islamic Financial Services Board (IFSB) was established as an international standard-setting body for Islamic financial institutions.

 By 1995, 144 Islamic financial institutions had been established worldwide, including 33 government-run banks, 40 private banks, and 71 investment companies.
 The large US-based Citibank began to offer Islamic banking services in 1996 when it established the Citi Islamic Investment Bank in Bahrain.
 The first successful benchmark for the performance of Islamic investment funds was established in 1999, with the Dow Jones Islamic Market Index (DJIMI).

 Also in the 1990s, a false start was made in Islamic banking in the UK, where bankers declared returns "interest" for tax purposes, while insisting to depositors they were actually "profit" and so not riba.
 Islamic scholars issued a fatwa stating they had "no objection to the use of the term 'interest'" in loan contracts for purposes of tax avoidance provided the transaction did not actually involve riba, and the Islamic bankers used the term for fear that lack of tax deductions available for interest (but not profit) would put them at a competitive disadvantage to conventional banks.
 Muslim customers were not persuaded, and a "bad taste" was left "in the mouth" of the market for Islamic financial products.
 The Islamic Bank of Britain, the first Islamic commercial bank established outside the Muslim world, was not established until 2004.